How to Apply

 Some notes about transcripts:

-• Our preference is that your child's school send all transcripts (7th and 8th grade) together rather than separately
+• Our preference is that the applicant's school send all transcripts (7th and 8th grade) together rather than separately

 • Transfer applicants should send their current transcript along with the prior two years of grades/transcripts